-- What energy resources are being utilized and by whom (residents, businesses, municipal government)?
+- What energy resources are being used and by whom (residents, businesses, municipal government)?

 - Where do these resources come from (are they produced in this town, region, state, or country)?

-- Does your community have the geologic/geographic/climactic capacity to produce different types of energy resources, and if yes, what kind and where?
+- Does your community have the geologic/geographic/climactic capacity to produce different types of energy resources, and if so, what kind and where?

-- What is the financial impact of current energy use on your community (residents, businesses, municipal government)?
+- What is the financial and environmental impact of current energy use on your community (residents, businesses, municipal government)?